Jim Fox (ice hockey): Post-playing career

 Soon after his retirement, Fox was hired as the colour analyst on the Kings' television broadcasts alongside longtime play-by-play man Bob Miller on Fox Sports West/Prime Ticket.
-Miller and Fox were together for 27 years, including the Kings' first Stanley Cup Finals run in 1993 and Stanley Cup victories in 2012 and 2014.
-Following Miller's retirement, Fox worked with play-by-play announcer and Brooklyn native, Alex Faustfrom the 2017–18 NHL season through the 2022-23 NHL Season.
+Miller and Fox were together for 27 years, including the Kings' first Stanley Cup Final run in 1993 and Stanley Cup victories in 2012 and 2014.
+Following Miller's retirement, Fox worked with play-by-play announcer and Brooklyn native, Alex Faust from the 2017–18 NHL season through the 2022-23 NHL Season.
 Since the 2023-24 NHL Season, Fox had worked with long-time Kings radio announcer Nick Nickson in what was a television/radio simulcast.
 Upon Nickson's retirement in 2025, Fox remained in his role on the broadcast team with play-by-play announcers John Kelly and Josh Schaefer.

 Due to contractual obligations, Miller and Fox were not allowed to air games beyond the first round.
 However, due to their longstanding popularity in Southern California, the Kings had them recorded their calls of potential Cup-clinching games in 2012 and 2014 for future distribution.

 He had the honour of being one of the speakers when Miller was honoured with a star on the Hollywood Walk of Fame in 2006.
 On January 25, 2016, Fox was rewarded for distinguished achievement in sports broadcasting and inducted into the Southern California Sports Broadcasters Hall of Fame.

 In 2015, Jim Fox became acting League Commissioner of the LA Kings High School Hockey League, a newly formed league focusing on high school player development and competition.
 The LA Kings High School Hockey League is designed to continue the growth of ice hockey in Southern California and directly connect the sport to local communities and high schools.

-A love for wines inspired Fox to study Enology through the University of California, Los Angeles between 2006-2008, as well as Winemaking with the University of California at Davis in 2014.
+A love for wines inspired Fox to study Enology through the University of California, Los Angeles between 2006-2008, as well as Winemaking with the University of California, Davis in 2014.
 He co-founded Patiné Cellars in 2011, which produces single-vineyard designate pinot noir.